Sanctuary Advisory Council Members

 Laura Howes (Secretary)

-Laura has been involved in many aspects of the whale watch community in the Gulf of Maine as a researcher, naturalist, and crew member.
-She is currently the Director of Marine Education and Conservation at Boston Harbor Cruises.
-Her work entails working as an educator aboard whale watches, training other naturalists in conservation messaging, and managing their research and data collection programs.
+Laura has been involved in many aspects of the whale watching community in the Gulf of Maine as a researcher and naturalist, beginning in 2005.
+She is currently the Director of Research and Education at Boston Harbor Cruises (BHC), and is also pursuing her PhD in Environmental Biology at the University of Massachusetts Boston.
+Her work at BHC entails directing the naturalist program and data collection onboard the whale watch, and maintaining their extensive whale sightings database.
 Laura received her B.A. in Human Ecology in 2009 at College of the Atlantic, where she concentrated in Marine Science and Conservation.
 As a human ecologist, one of the things she cares most about is protecting our environment, while at the same time not forgetting that humans are a part of that environment.
-As an undergrad Laura worked with Allied Whale, studying the humpback and fin whale populations in the Gulf of Maine and developing a senior thesis comparing humpback entanglement rates in fishing gear.
+As an undergrad Laura worked with Allied Whale, developing a senior thesis comparing humpback entanglement rates in fishing gear.
 Laura got her start whale watching in Bar Harbor, where she worked as a marine mammal research assistant.
-After working a few seasons up north, she moved to Massachusetts in 2011 to work for the Whale Center of New England managing their research database and also began working with Boston Harbor Cruises.
-Since then she has spent the majority of her field season out in the Sanctuary, where in her free time she also volunteers with the SBNMS as a marine mammal observer on various trips such as the humpback DTagging project.
+After working a few seasons up north, she moved to Massachusetts in 2011 to work for the Whale Center of New England managing their research database and then began working with BHC in 2013.
+Since then she has spent the majority of her field season out in the Sanctuary, where in her free time she also works with Stellwagen Bank National Marine Sanctuary on the large whale tagging study.
+Her graduate work entails testing whale auto-detection methods to help reduce ship strikes.

 Jonathan Brink holds a life-long fascination with the natural world and the human place in it; along the way he develop a passion for share that knowledge with others.
 He began leading whale watches as a naturalist in Bar Harbor, Maine in the 1990s and has led comparative ecology field trips domestically, and internationally.
 Jon has worked for Hyannis Whale Watcher Cruises as a captain/operator (USCG 100 Ton Near Coastal) and as senior naturalist for 18 years.
 Hundreds of hours operating in SBNMS have provided him with a unique perspective of the area’s ecology and usage and an intimate working knowledge of the sea life that visit.